 Entrances to Seville Cathedral

-The main entrance to Seville cathedral for individuals is on the south side of the church off the Plaza del Triunfo with the exit via the Orange Tree Courtyard to the north.
-It is the Puerta del Lagarto (sometimes also referred to as Puerta de Cristrobal).
+The main entrance to Seville Cathedral for individuals is on the south side of the church off the Plaza del Triunfo with the exit via the Orange Tree Courtyard to the north.
+It is the Puerta del Lagarto (sometimes also referred to as Puerta de Cristobal).

-NOTE: In 2022, online ticket holders skip the long lines and enter through Puerta del Lagrato — the entrance to the north of the Giralda Tower that is usually used by groups.
+NOTE: In 2024, online ticket holders often skip the long lines and enter through Puerta del Lagrato — the entrance to the north of the Giralda Tower that is usually used by groups.
+The Giralda is then visited first.
 The exact entrance should be specified on the ticket.

 Admission for religious services is via smaller doors at the front and rear of the church.
-Groups often use a separate entrance near the Giralda tower (now also used by online tickets).
+Groups often use a separate entrance near the Giralda Tower (now also used by online tickets).
 Some tours use the San Miguel Gate on Avenida de la Constitucion.
+Tickets and tours clearly state the specific entrance to be used.